opendocsg/slw-judgments-backfill/2004_SGCA_32/report.md

  on the 7th day of August 2002, sometime between 6.42 am and 9.42 am, at Block 605 Yishun Street 61 #03-307, Singapore, did commit murder by causing the death of one Saratha d/o Sangeo, female/50 years old, and [he has] thereby committed an offence punishable under Section 302 of the Penal Code, Chapter 224

-and was sentenced to suffer death: see _PP v Mohd Raffiq bin Mohd Aslam_ [2004] SGHC 57.
+and was sentenced to suffer death: see _PP v Mohd Raffiq bin Mohd Aslam_ <span class="citation">[2004] SGHC 57</span>.
 We dismissed his appeal against his conviction, and now explain our decision.

 2       On 9 August 2002 at 8.15pm, the deceased Saratha d/o Sangeo was found dead lying face down in a pool of blood in the living room of her home at Block 605 Yishun Street 61, #03-307 (“the flat”).